-Know what’s happening today, now, in China Business, Marketing, Tech or Social Media with a selection of media resources.
+Know what’s happening today, now, in China Business, Marketing, Tech or Social Media with our hand picked trusted media resources.

 Jing daily focuses on China Luxury, which even if it is not your focus, should still be of interest to you as it is a very good gauge of the marketing climate in China.Where luxury goes, mainstream usually follows.